TylerLMcIntosh/TylerLMcIntosh.github.io/_pages/about.md

 permalink: /about/
 ---

-# About Me

 I am Tyler McIntosh, a researcher and creative based in Colorado.
 My work focuses on human-environmental systems interactions.

 ## Background

 I received my B.S. and M.S. degrees from Stanford University.
+I grew up in Jackson, Wyoming.

 ## Contact